springerjanek/race/readme.md

 ##  things to fix / to do I've notices during coding

-### Scoreboard
+### Scoreboard page (lack of it)
-- Needs to properly fetch user statistics from the backend.
+- need to add fetching users from backend
-- Should persist race results and aggregate long-term metrics.
+- need to add filtering logic/pagination

 ###  Progress Between Rounds